cbraun99-cyber/smart-store-chrisbraun/README.md

 - Are there any error messages in the terminal or log files?
 - Did you run `uv sync` to ensure all dependencies are installed?
 - Check individual script logs for specific data quality issues

+If the ETL script fails, verify:

+- Are the prepared CSV files in `data/prepared/` directory?
+- Is the data warehouse directory structure created?
+- Are there any foreign key constraint violations?
+- Check the verification output for data loading issues

 View detailed logs for each script execution to identify and resolve data quality problems.